Amandil/django-tech-test/README.md

 ### Assumptions made on given requirements
 * The only unique aspect about a business will be its CRN
 * All 8 character CRNs are supported (English + Welsh + Scottish)
+* Have not added a minimum length validation on Loan reason.
+Assumption is that loan will not be given without a proper reason.

 ### Design choices
 * A business only has one owner
 * An owner can have several businesses
 * International phone numbers are accepted although default field format is 'GB'
+* Used money field to store loan amount with default currency set to GBP.
+No functional reason here, just seemed like a cleaner solution.
+* Money field is validated against decimals due to a bug in 'moneyd' package.
+Default currency is GBP so it still validates correctly.

 ## Overview